Store architecture

 In a headless architecture, the frontend (or "head") is decoupled from the backend.
 This allows the user interface to be built with any technology while the backend supplies the data and functionality, providing greater flexibility and scalability.

-The frontend layer includes font type, colors, styles, images, buttons, etc. The backend manages the ecommerce functionality, pricing, infrastructure, security, checkout, and more.
-This architecture allows stores to fully control the user experience on the storefront while customizing backend to meet their specific needs.
+The frontend layer includes font type, colors, styles, images, buttons, etc. The backend manages the ecommerce functionality, such as pricing, infrastructure, security, checkout.
+This architecture allows stores to fully control the user experience on the storefront while customizing the backend to meet their specific needs.

-If your store uses a third-party Content Management System (CMS) instead of VTEX storefront solutions, you can leverage VTEX APIs to build a headless shopping experience.
+If your store uses a third-party CMS instead of VTEX storefront solutions, you can leverage VTEX APIs to build a headless shopping experience.
 Learn more in the Headless Commerce guide and the Pragmatic Composability section in the Composability guide.

 Why choose this architecture?

-- Flexibility: A headless approach allows complete ownership over the website architecture.
+- Flexibility: A headless approach allows complete ownership of website architecture.

 - Faster websites: A headless ecommerce platform houses content centrally and can deliver it anywhere via APIs, allowing faster delivery compared to traditional ecommerce architecture.